input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 * `--token`: Reserve token asset id encoded in form `<policy_id_hex>.<asset_name_hex>`, this sets the reserve token asset id

-* `--initial-deposit-amount`: The initial amount of tokens to deposit into the reserve, at least this amout of tokens has to available in the payment wallet
+* `--initial-deposit-amount`: The initial amount of tokens to deposit into the reserve, at least this amount of tokens has to be available in the payment wallet

 * `--payment-key-file`: Your payment key file for transaction signing.
 This key has to have `initial-deposit-amount` in its wallet.